The Holiday Spirit

 “Thank you all so much for your blessings!”

-Two years ago, Shiles sat at a table at orientation with a mom with whom he shared that he had a nutcracker collection.
+Three years ago, Shiles sat at a table at orientation with a mom with whom he shared that he had a nutcracker collection.

 “The next year during the shopping season, I got a gift from the same mom,” he remembers.
 “It was a small nutcracker.
 It was so touching.”